clbr/radeontop/README.md

 View your GPU utilization, both for the total activity percent and individual blocks.

-Requires root rights or other permissions to /dev/mem.
+Requires access to /dev/dri/cardN files or /dev/mem (root privileges).

 Supported cards
 ---------------